deduce-dev/dac-man/docs/develop/tests.md

 ```

 Finally, run the tests with `pytest`.
-The `--verbose` flag is optional, and gives more information about individual tests being run.
+The `--verbose` flag (optional) gives more information about individual tests being run.

 ```sh
 pytest --verbose